thedarkjester/ConsensysAssignment/README.md

 4. The site is pre-configured to use the Goerli deployed address (`/src/js/app.js`) as the current network specified in MetaMask.
 	1. You may see an error message indicating an incorrect network - swap the network in MetaMask to Goerli
 	2. Swapping networks should change the network and refresh the dApp to the correct network
-5. Note: if there is no injected web3 it will fallback to the Goerli infura http address
+5. Note: if there is no injected web3 or `window.ethereum` it will fallback to the Goerli infura http address

 ### Testing the solution